thebees86/Andring-minecraft-addon/README.md

 # Andring-minecraft-addon
- A minecraft addon made by me for use on my server
+A Minecraft: Bedrock Edition addon created mainly for use on my server.
+Adds many new building blocks, some vehicles, and some items.
+Requires Bedrock Edition 1.20.60 or higher, and requires all experimental toggles, as well as education edition features.

 ## Planned Features for v2.1: